Back to previous page

 Toilets at: North Head campground and Yellow Rock Beach

-Day 4 is a nice easy way to finish your journey.
+Day 4 is an easy way to finish your journey.

 It's less than 2km to North Head lookout where you can see what you’ve accomplished on the previous day.
-You might be lucky to spot migrating whales.
+You might be lucky to spot migrating whales between August and November when they're closer to shore.
 From here, continue around to North Head Beach and then on to Yellow Rock Beach where there are toilets and picnic benches to enjoy.

 The final section is about an hour's walk from Yellow Rock to Maloneys Beach.
 As you reach the trail end going down the stairs at Maloneys Beach, be welcomed back to civilisation by the resident kangaroos.